What to Write on Your Wedding Invitations, Line by Line

 How should you write the dress code on a wedding invitation?

 Stuck on wedding invitation verbiage etiquette for requesting a specific dress code?
-As we mentioned earlier, this should be stated at the bottom of your invitations, on a separate insert card or dress code can be put on your wedding website.
+As we mentioned earlier, this should be stated at the bottom of your invitations, on a separate insert card or on your wedding website.
 There are a few different ways to phrase this information.
-Try using one of these simple wedding invitation wording ideas if you're looking for something concise to add to your invitation:
+Try these if you're looking for something concise to add to your invitation:

 Can you list multiple venues on your wedding invitation?